varsharyalii/varsharyalii/README.md

 ```
 ✨ Breaking into agentic AI (the robots are getting smarter and I'm here for it)
 🏗️ Obsessed with 0→1 building - idea to shipped product is my favorite journey
-☁️ Deep in the cloud/K8s/infra world (if it scales, I care about it)
+☁️ Expertise in the cloud/K8s/infra world (if it scales, I care about it)
 💼 Freelancing because why have one job when you can have three projects
 🎯 Always learning - currently in my "learn everything possible" era
 ```